Tree pyramidal adaptive importance sampling: Evaluation

 \subsection{Evaluation metrics}

-When the task at hand is to draw samples from a target distribution, the Normalized Effective Sample Size (N-ESS) is a popular measure of sampling efficiency for MCMC and IS methods.
-It can be interpreted as a factor that determines the number of samples required from the evaluated algorithm to generate an independent sample from the target distribution.
+When the task at hand is to draw samples from a target distribution, the Effective Sample Size (ESS) is a popular measure of sampling efficiency for MCMC and IS methods.
+By normalizing it by the number of total samples N, we obtain the Normalized Effective Sample Size (N-ESS) which can be interpreted as a factor that determines the number of samples required from the evaluated algorithm to generate an independent sample from the target distribution.
 This metric takes into account that samples in IS are biased by the proposal distribution, and MCMC samples are autocorrelated.
 In IS, an approximation $\widehat{ESS}$ is often defined as the inverse sum of the squared normalized importance weights:

+\todo{NA: Mention the acceptance rate and whether to use it or not.
+We want to highlight that the ESS is good despite the not so low acceptance rate.
+Comparing the method with rejection sampling will be helpful.}

 in MCMC the definition of ESS is: